 • This challenge is the final challenge of this activity and requires that students incorporate all of the skills learned so far.
 Encourage student to look back through programs c1, c2, and c3 as references for creating this new program.
 Students may be curious of the fact that there are 24 hours in a day.
 This number, like 360 degrees in a circle, comes from the Babylonian sexagecimal system since 360/15=24.
-Se example program c4, titled, "Unit 1 Skill Builder 2 U1SB2C4 Example Program.8xp" in the "Code" folder.
+Se example program c4 in Unit 1 Skill Builder 2 Example Programs.tns.